nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how Weddings are used in WedLinker.

 Step 1.
-The user launches the application, `Weddings` are loaded into the `Model.
+The user launches the application, `Weddings` are loaded into the `Model`.

 Step 2.
 The user executes `create-wedding w/Test Wedding 1`.
 WedLinker will create a Wedding based on the name provided.
-In this case: `Test Weddign 1`.
+In this case: `Test Wedding 1`.

 Step 3.
 The user executes `assign-wedding 1 w/Test Wedding 1` to assign a `Person` to `Test Wedding 1`.
 WedLinker includes the `Person` in the `Guest List`.